The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Workarounds

-• Use enterprise mobility management solutions to enforce security policies on corporate Android devices
+• Use enterprise mobility management policies to enforce minimum Android security patch levels for corporate access.

 bash